hanetzer/hanetzer.github.io/_posts/2020-01-20-OnePlus-7t-Pro-5g-2.md

 ---
 layout: post
-title: T-Mobile OnePlus 7t Pro 5g McLaren - Defective by design.
-Part 2.
+title: T-Mobile OnePlus 7t Pro 5g McLaren - Attack of the Support Drones
 ---

 Further developments on this front.
 As you may have seen, the previous blog [post](/OnePlus-7t-Pro-5g/)